who are we

 In 2001 Professor Martins was appointed Foundation Professor of Ageing and Alzheimer’s disease at Edith Cowan University (ECU) and retained an Adjunct Professorship at UWA.

-Dr Roger Clarnette is based at Fremantle Hospital and the Specialist Clinical suites onsite at Hollywood Private Hospital.
-Dr Clarnette has conducted clinical trials into potential treatments for Alzheimer’s disease for over 20 years.
+Dr Clarnette is based at Fremantle Hospital, and has also conducted clinical trials at Hollywood Private Hospital Specialist Centre into potential treatments for Alzheimer’s disease for over 20 years.

-With support from the Foundation Dr Clarnette continues to lead trials in a unit known as the Clinical Trials Division.
+Dr Clarnette continues to lead the Foundation’s growing clinical trials unit known as the Clinical Trials Division.

 A NEW NAME